drkblog/static-site/content/legacy/builder.en.md

 ![TCP/IP Builder](/images/legacy/builder.png)

-## New in 1.9
+## New in 1.9.1
-* Broadcast and reuse address options.
-* Enhanced graphic user interface.
+* Updated project to newer Windows versions.

 ## Features
 * Act as client or server.